yegor256/blog/_drafts/_review.md

 [_Code Ahead_](/code-ahead.html) by Yegor Bugayenko.
 You may also want to watch [this video](https://www.youtube.com/watch?v=jZitXMQaXvE).

-Now, where is the place of a code reviewer in this conflict?
+Now, where is the place for a code reviewer in this conflict?

-I believe, code review is part of the merge pipeline, together with unit tests, static analyzers, linters, coverage control tools, mutation testers, and everything else the project may want to put in there, in order to make the life of programmers more difficult and the quality of
+I believe code review is part of the merge pipeline, together with unit tests, static analyzers, linters, coverage control tools, mutation testers, and everything else the project may want to put in there, in order to make the life of programmers more difficult and the quality of